 Since 1975, Northfordy Farm has been striving towards a more sustainable way of life by growing vegetables and raising animals without chemical pesticides or fertilizers. (more...)

 At Nonesuch Farm it is our goal to humanely raise heritage livestock, rare poultry and heirloom vegetables.
 These animals and plants have unique qualities that make them perfect for the homesteader and farmers using natural methods but seem to be disappearing as factory farming becomes the norm. (more...)

 Seasonal gourmet grocery that specializes in locally grown, Certified Organic & Naturally grown produce, dairy, fruits, breads & meats.
 Specialty plant nursery that only stocks California Natives, Antique Flowers & Certified Organic Vegetable & Herbal Plants.
 Seasonal fresh cut herbs & Greens. (more...)

-2019 Fall/Winter CSA Shares Are Now Available We are a group of small farmers that raise organic vegetables and fruit for our growing CSA program and farmers markets.
+CSA Shares Are Always Available We are a group of small farmers that raise organic vegetables and fruit for our growing CSA program.
 We are a 52 week a year CSA.
-Order by text or phone by Thursday and you can enjoy organic produce this weekend!
+Sign up at our online store by Tuesday and enjoy organic produce this weekend!
 Our weekly program runs year round, join anytime. (more...)

 Nestled in the rolling hills of Harvey County, Morning Harvest farm operates as naturally as possible.
 Rotational grazing with multiple species keeps the pastures healthy and the animals tame and tender.
 Cows are herbivores and keeping them on this intended diet fosters healthy animals (no vet - no antibiotics). (more...)